My Mental Illness Recovery Story, Chapter 19

 In Recovery Today

 During my entire life, I have been a dreamer.
 Dreams of freedom: trying to overcome my former strongholds of abuse, OCD, and manic depression.
-Throughout the majority of my life, I desperately wanted to be love, competent, safe, accepted, successful, and unafraid.
-I am glad to say today, generally speaking, these dreams have come true.
+Throughout the majority of my life, I desperately wanted to be loved, competent, safe, accepted, successful, and unafraid.
+I am glad to say that today, generally speaking, these dreams have come true.

 When I abide in Christ, I experience overabundant joy, peace, and happiness from the Holy Spirit.
 “If I patiently endure testing and temptation, I will someday in heaven receive the crown of life, promised by God to those who love Him” (see James 1:12).
 I know there will be times of great struggles and heartaches, but because of my relationship with Christ, I have both an eternal and a living hope that will never let me down!
-Jesus told his disciples, in John 16:33, ““I have told you all this so that you may have peace in me.
-Here on earth you will have many trials and sorrows.
-But take heart, because I have overcome the world.”
+Jesus told his disciples, in John 16:33, “I have told you all this so that you may have peace in me.
+Here on earth, you will have many trials and sorrows.
+But take heart because I have overcome the world.”

 Read Psalms 23: “The Lord is my shepherd; I have all that I need.
 He lets me rest in green meadows; He leads me beside peaceful streams.
 He renews my strength.
-He guides me along right paths, bringing honor to his name.
+He guides me along the right paths, bringing honor to his name.
 Even though I walk through the darkest valley, I will not be afraid, for you are close beside me.
 Your rod and your staff protect and comfort me.
 You prepare a feast for me in the presence of my enemies.
 You honor me by anointing my head with oil.
 My cup overflows with blessings.
-Surely your goodness and unfailing love will pursue me all the days of my life, and I will live in the house forever.”
+Surely, your goodness and unfailing love will pursue me all the days of my life, and I will live in the house forever.”

-My life in retrospect
+My life, in retrospect

 God gave me an illness to show the world His greatness.
-Just like how an ordinary shepherd boy David shocked Israel by defeating His giant, Goliath, God wants to use disabled people like you and me to show God’s greatness to a world that desperately needs Him.
+Just like how an ordinary shepherd boy, David, shocked Israel by defeating His giant, Goliath, God wants to use disabled people like you and me to show God’s greatness to a world that desperately needs Him.
 As God said in 2 Corinthians 12:9a: “My grace is sufficient for you, for my power is made perfect in weakness”.

 Listen to this inspirational song, related to the theme of this chapter: